matty-at-rdc/an-encouraging-word/README.md

 This app might be running [here](https://an-encouraging-word.fly.dev/).

 This is mostly an example app wherein I get to play with deploying a Flask application.
-It is tiny, but uses a Dockerized gunicorn insatnce to serve the app thereby making it trivial to deploy.
+It is tiny, but uses a Dockerized gunicorn instance to serve the app thereby making it trivial to deploy.
 The _Dockerfile_ and _run-prod.sh_ files are likely of the greatest interest in this repo.

 ## Why make this?

-Because WSGI + Docker is a puzzler for me!
+Because WSGI + Docker + Deployments is an area I often need a simple lab set up for!

 ## How do I use this